 This law is called the Animal Welfare Act.
 The Animal Welfare Act outlines how people must take care of and act towards animals in New Zealand.
 The Ministry for Primary Industries (MPI), the Police and SPCA work together to make sure people in New Zealand follow these laws.

 Under the Animal Welfare Act, all animal guardians (owners) are responsible for making sure the welfare needs of animals in their care are met.
 Learning about the Five Domains helps us to understand these welfare needs and how we can make sure we provide these.
 One of the Five Domains is Health.
-In this section you will learn about this domain and how you can make sure your dog or puppy has the right veterinary care to be healthy.
+In this section, you will learn about this domain and how you can make sure your dog or puppy has the right veterinary care to be healthy.

 Just like you have a family doctor that you see when you are unwell, your dog needs their own doctor too - a veterinarian is an animal doctor.

 It’s a good idea for your family to find out which veterinarian they plan on using before you get your dog or puppy.
-Ask your friends that are dog owners which veterinarians they recommend.
+Ask your friends who are dog owners which veterinarians they recommend.
 If possible, visit the clinic beforehand and look around.
 Ask yourself: is the waiting area clean, are the staff helpful?
 Find out the opening hours and if they handle emergencies after hours as well.

 Once you get a new dog or puppy, your family should register him or her with your chosen local veterinary clinic straight away.
 Make an appointment as soon as you can for a check-up.
 Your vet can then create a care programme for your dog or puppy.
 It is helpful to write a list of the questions you want to ask so everything can be covered.